-Kalaikhum is a small green settlement, that’s more like a traveler meeting point, on a famous junction.
+Kalaikhum is a small green settlement, that’s more like a traveller meeting point, on a famous junction.

-You will meet travelers coming from Kyrgyzstan towards Dushanbe, some others that have taken the “upper” road from Dushanbe towards the Pamirs, and some of them have taken the lower route (the one I took).
+You will meet travellers coming from Kyrgyzstan towards Dushanbe, some others that have taken the “upper” road from Dushanbe towards the Pamirs, and some of them have taken the lower route (the one I took).
 During my two days stay in Kalaikhum I met about 12 – 14 other travelers on motorbikes, people with cars and other with bicycles, there was even a French guy that was WALKING BY FOOT.